IPconfig/testdriven-app/README.md

 ## Environment Variables

 ### Secret Key
-This key should be truly random, so we'll set the key loaclly and pull it into the container at build time.
+This key should be truly random, so we'll set the key locally and pull it into the container at build time.
 To create a key, open the Python shell and run:
 ```python
 >>> import binascii